NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/fields.md

 The Rules language includes fields that represent properties of HTTP request headers.
 Many of these return [arrays](/ruleset-engine/rules-language/values/#arrays) containing the respective values.

-The Cloudflare Rules language supports these HTTP header fields:
+The Khulnasoft Rules language supports these HTTP header fields:

 <table>
   <thead>